symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

 - Check that the NIS1 account has not already opted-in **post-launch**.

 - Check that the destination Symbol account is **not** a :ref:`remote-harvesting` account.

-- If you opted-in using the **Symbol Mobile Wallet**, check that your account is not one of the 35 accounts affected by this `known Symbol Mobile Wallet issue <https://forum.nem.io/t/symbol-launch-opt-in-issue-affecting-35-accounts/29401>`__.

 - The **NEM Helpdesk** can help you if everything else fails: